CharlieTruong/cs-598-patient-representation/readme.md

     * obesity_standoff_annotations_training.xml
 * MimicIII/Patients/Cuis - This will contain the extracted CUI data from the raw text
 * MimicIII/Patients/Notes - This will contain the raw text data per patient
-* MimicIII/Source - This should contain raw data from MIMIC-III: CPTEVENTS.csv, DIAGNOSES_ICD.csv, NOTEEVENTS.csv, PROCEDURES_CID.csv
+* MimicIII/Source - This should contain *raw data from MIMIC-III*: CPTEVENTS.csv, DIAGNOSES_ICD.csv, NOTEEVENTS.csv, PROCEDURES_ICD.csv

 ## CUI Extraction